antcolag/iEventListener/README.md

 obj.fireEvent('onion');
 obj.fireEvent(new Event('ion'));
 ```
-if you care about this behavior let me know that and (maybe) i can try to fix it..... or you can fix it and send to me your ideas, (maybe) i will read.
+if you care about this behavior let me know that and (maybe) i can try to fix it..... or you can fix it and let me know your ideas.
+Bye